oracle/weblogic-kubernetes-operator/docs-source/content/developerguide/documentation.md

 document.

 {{% notice note %}}
-Make sure you only check in your source code changes in `doc-source`; do not build the site and check in the static files.
+Make sure you only check in your source code changes in `docs-source`; do not build the site and check in the static files.
 {{% /notice %}}